benknoble/Dotfiles/README.md

 ## Features

-- bashrc for making bash more fun
+- bashrc/inputrc for making bash more fun
-- vimrc/vim for starting arguments about vim settings
+- (controversial) vimrc/vim for starting arguments about vim settings
 - git config/ignore files for git settings and aliases
+- brew and cask formulae
 - lots of useful scripts

 See [Full Feature List](#documentation--full-feature-list)

-## Getting Started
+## Installing

 First, clone the repo into your dotfiles directory.
 This directory needs to be named Dotfiles, otherwise many of the scripts and aliases will fail.
-I'm looking into solving this problem, but for now see [Name Dependencies](#name-dependencies).
+I'm looking into solving this problem, but for now see [Name Dependencies](#name-dependencies) (see also #31).

 ```bash
 $ mkdir ~/Dotfiles && cd ~/Dotfiles